-- i.
-The determination of the discount rate to use to discount the promissory note receivable, finance lease receivable and lease liabilities; - ii.
-The determination of the functional currency of each entity within the consolidated Company; - iii.
-The Company's ability to continue as a going concern; - iv.
-The classification of leases as either financial leases or operating leases; and - The determination that there are no material matters requiring disclosures and/or recognition on the consolidated financial statements as either a provision, a contingent liability, or a contingent asset; and - vi.
-The identification of performance obligations in revenue contracts and the determination of when they are satisfied.
+- The determination of the functional currency of each entity within the consolidated Company; - ii.
+The Company's ability to continue as a going concern; - iii.
+The classification of leases as either financial leases or operating leases; - iv.
+The determination that there are no material matters requiring disclosures and/or recognition on the consolidated financial statements as either a provision, a contingent liability, or a contingent asset; and - v.
+The identification of performance obligations in revenue contracts and the determination of when they are satisfied; and